Use the Secrets of Screenwriting to Write Your College Essay

-The perfect time for students to start writing college essays is NOW!
-It may sound like a broken record, but encouraging students to start early will give them time to reflect on their essays and time for revisions (which there will be many).
+It may sound like a broken record, but encouraging students to start writing college essays early will give them time to reflect on their essays and revise (which they will do many times).

 We asked Ethan Sawyer, the College Essay Guy, to share his approach to helping students find their best story and tell it well.